Introduction to Transformers: an NLP Perspective: Improved Architectures

-These models are very general.
-For example, a standard post-norm encoder sub-layer can be recovered as a special case of Eqs. (\ref{eq:layer-fusion-post-norm-layer}-\ref{eq:layer-fusion-post-norm-fusion}), if we remove the dependencies of sub-layers from $1$ to $l-2$, and define $\phi(\cdot)$ to be
+These models are quite general.
+For example, a standard post-norm encoder sub-layer can be recovered as a special case of Eqs. (\ref{eq:layer-fusion-post-norm-layer}-\ref{eq:layer-fusion-post-norm-fusion}), if we remove the dependencies on sub-layers $1$ to $l-2$, and define $\phi(\cdot)$ to be

-Densely connected network makes the information easier to flow through direct connections between sub-layers, but the resulting models are a bit more complex, especially when we use parameterized fusion functions.
-In practice, we typically add dense connections only to some of the sub-layers, and so the overall networks are not very dense.
-For example, we only add connections from bottom sub-layers to the last few sub-layers.
-Thus, the prediction can be made by having direct access to different levels of representation \citep{wang-etal:2018multi}.
+Densely connected networks make it easier for information to flow through direct connections between sub-layers, but the resulting models are slightly more complex, especially when we use parameterized fusion functions.
+In practice, we typically add dense connections only to a subset of the sub-layers, so the overall network is not overly dense.
+For example, we might only add connections from lower sub-layers to the final few sub-layers.
+Thus, predictions can be made with direct access to different levels of representation~\citep{wang-etal:2018multi}.